The SCIENCE Of Reversing Cognitive Decline Through PreCODE and ReCODE

-ReCODE, and The Bredesen Protocol are based on research that uncovered the biochemical mechanism behind the erosion of memory associated with Alzheimer’s disease.
-ReCODE and The Bredesen Protocol have opened the door to new approaches to treating Alzheimer’s disease.
+The Bredesen Protocol is based on over three decades of Dr. Bredesen’s laboratory research, resulting in hundreds of peer-reviewed publications that have uncovered the biochemical mechanisms behind the erosion of memory associated with Alzheimer’s disease.
+The Bredesen Protocol offered through PreCODE (for prevention) and ReCODE (for reversal) has opened the door to new approaches to prevent and treat Alzheimer’s disease.

 million out of 318 million currently living Americans will develop Alzheimer’s disease.

 A Deeper Dive

 Healthcare is currently undergoing a transformation from twentieth-century medicine to twenty-first-century medicine.
 Twentieth-century medicine relies upon small data sets for traditional diagnoses, which do not address why the illness is present.
 This one-size-fits-all approach has so far been unsuccessful in treating chronic illnesses, such as Alzheimer’s disease.
 This brings us to the transition to twenty-first-century medicine, which uses large data sets for diagnoses and helps identify changes in the human body’s network that characterize chronic illness.
 We can reveal the “why” for each individual and address the cause of each contributing condition in a comprehensive, personalized, pragmatic way.
 This transition combines the best of Western and Eastern medicine practices.